CiccioPatato90/poliNN/README.md

 - Main branch is behind, current project is on branch "simple_net"
 - Run git checkout simple_net and do the steps above
+- main_2.L.py has a script that currently run in production doing k-means clustering.
+The aim is to replace it with the nn